brianpetro/smart-context-obsidian/README.md

   Copies content from only the currently visible open files.
 For instance, if you have multiple panes open with different notes, you can easily provide just those visible notes to ChatGPT, helping it understand your current focus area.

 - **Copy All Open Files:**
   Copies content from all open files in the workspace, regardless of visibility.
-Perfect for quickly gathering a broad context or a research set to feed into ChatGPT.
+Perfect for quickly gathering a broad context or a research set to feed into ChatGPT at once.

 - **Exclude Sections by Heading:**
   Configure specific headings that should be excluded from the copied output.
-This is helpful if you have confidential or irrelevant sections (`e.g., "Secret"`) that you don't want to share with ChatGPT or other tools.
+This is helpful if you have confidential or irrelevant sections (e.g., “Secret”) that you don’t want to share with ChatGPT or other tools.

 - **Copy With Linked Files:**
   For either visible or all open files, there are commands to also include any files linked within them.
 This lets you provide ChatGPT with an entire knowledge graph subset—an interconnected set of notes—giving the AI a more comprehensive understanding of your vault’s context.